neptune-ai/neptune-fetcher/README.md

 | `progress_bar`    | `bool`, `Type[ProgressBarCallback]`, optional | `None`              | Set to `False `to disable the download progress bar, or pass a type of ProgressBarCallback to [use your own progress bar](https://docs.neptune.ai/usage/querying_metadata/#using-a-custom-progress-bar).
 If set to `None` or `True`, the default tqdm-based progress bar will be used. |

 __Returns:__ `pandas.DataFrame`: A pandas DataFrame containing metadata of the fetched runs.

+> [!IMPORTANT]
+> When using a regular expression to filter runs or columns, the total number of matched entries must not exceed 100.

+Specifically, you can fetch a data fram with a maximum of:

+- 100 columns, when using `columns` or `columns_regex` to filter columns.
+- 100 runs, when using `custom_id_regex` to filter runs.

 __Examples:__